-Different task branches share a large number of filters which result in the entanglement among tasks.
-We assume that these shared filters in MONs are not equally important for different tasks, and our design of gradient deconfliction algorithm is thus motivated based on network filter disentangelment.
-To verify this assumption, we investigate the how much the accuracy of each task degrades when pruning different filter groups.
-We choose filters, that might be more significant to a certain task, based on their accumulated gradient norms of specific tasks.\footnote{Randomly pruning filters is time-consuming.} Specifically, we firstly accumulate the normalized task-specific gradient norms of the filters through the whole training stage:
+Different tasks share a large number of filters, which results in entanglement among tasks.
+We assume that these shared filters in MONs are not equally important for different tasks, which forms the basis of this work.
+To verify this assumption, we investigate how much the accuracy of each task degrades when pruning different filter groups.
+We select filters that might be more significant to a certain task based on their accumulated gradient norms of that task.
+Specifically, we first accumulate the normalized task-specific gradient norms of the filters throughout the entire training stage:

-where $t$ represents the training iterations, $i$ means the index of filters and $k$ denotes the task index. $\nu_{k,i}$ represents the importance of the $i$th shared filters to the $k$-th task.
-The normalization in Eq.(\ref{gradnorm}) alleviates the effects of gradient magnitude variation.
-Then, for a given task $1$, we prune the \textbf{shared} filters\footnote{The "prune" operation is conducted by setting the corresponding parameters to zero.} which are more important to this task than any other tasks, i.e. $\{\textbf{0}\cdot w_{i}|\nu_{1,i}>\nu_{k,i},k\in[2,K]\}$.
-It is expected to observe that the performance deterioration of task 1 is greater than other tasks when our hypothesis holds.
-As shown in Fig.\ref{degradation}, we iteratively prune the important filters of each task from the $1st$ to the $7th$ task, the relative accuracy degradation is shown along the horizontal axis.
-It is observed that pruning the important filters of a certain task mainly decreases the performance of this task.
-Therefore, it can be deduced that the importance of filters in MONs is not identical across tasks.
-This finding indicates that it's possible to tackle with inter-task interference by taking a soft-disentanglement policy on the shared model parts.
-In other words, soft-disentanglement disentangles the shared network structure, which enables tasks to dominate the optimization of their preferred filters and avoid interfering with each other.
+where $t$ represents the training iterations, $i$ means the index of filters, $k$ denotes the task index and $\nu_{k,i}$ represents the importance of the $i$-th filter to the $k$-th task.
+The normalization in Eq. (\ref{gradnorm}) alleviates the effects of gradient magnitude variation.
+Then, for a given task $1$, we prune the shared filters\footnote{The "prune" operation is conducted by setting the corresponding parameters to zero.} that are more important to this task than any other tasks, i.e. $\{0\cdot w_{i}|\nu_{1,i}>\nu_{k,i},k\in[2,K]\}$.
+It is expected to observe that the performance deterioration of task 1 will be greater than that of other tasks if our hypothesis holds.
+As shown in Fig. \ref{degradation}, we iteratively prune the important filters of each task from the $1$st to the $7$th task.
+The relative accuracy degradation is plotted along the horizontal axis.
+It is observed that pruning the important filters of a specific task primarily decreases the performance of that task, showing that the importance of filters in MONs varies across tasks.
+Therefore, applying a soft-disentanglement policy to the shared model parts may help mitigate inter-task interference by allowing tasks to dominate the optimization of their preferred filters.